ros-navigation/docs.nav2.org/dev_containers/dev_containers_docs/development_guide.md

   - Necessary for some GPU drivers and USB devices

 :::{attention}
-These `runArgs` in the `devcontainer.json` config can be further customized, either expanded or or narrowed in scope, to better suit your desired development environment.
-The current configuration is merely the project default in order to be the most flexible and useful for the widest range of development use cases.
+Such `runArgs` in the `devcontainer.json` config can be enabled or customized, either expanded or or narrowed in scope, to better suit your desired development environment.
+The default configuration merely comments out these parameters, to limit unintended side effects or cross talk between containers, but can be uncommented to accommodate the widest range of development use cases.
 :::

 :::{seealso}